-Figure 4 - Effect of population status and sampling site (sympatric versus allopatric) on recruitment (at week 16) of the two snail species under interspecific competition.
-Populations are indicated at the bottom of each graph (pooled by status), and their full names are given in Table 2.
-For both traits, see Table 2 for the one to three combinations of population pairs for each population.
-Each point represents a replicate.
-The horizontal dotted lines represent the means for each status and competition type.
-Note the difference in scale between the two species for shell size.
+Figure 4 - Effect of population status and sampling site (sympatric versus allopatric) on recruitment (at week 16) of the two snail species, the invasive one Physa acuta (left) and the resident one Aplexa marmorata (right), under interspecific competition.
+Populations are indicated at the bottom of each graph (arranged by status: Front - F, Core - C for P. acuta; Naive - N, Experienced - E for A. marmorata), and full names in Table 2.
+Each dot represents a replicate.
+Horizontal dotted lines indicate model estimates (Poisson GLMM) for each status and competition type, and shaded areas denote the corresponding 95% confidence intervals.
+Note the difference in scale between the two species.
 The data represented here are a subset of those in Figure 2 (interspecific interactions only).

 Aplexa marmorata